 Recent years have brought a widening selection of gluten-free multigrain chips.
 These products, which go beyond corn and potato chips to add in interesting nutritional sources such as flax seed and quinoa, make nice snacks when paired with gluten-free dips and salsas.
 Here's what's available:

-Lundberg Rice Chips.
+• Lundberg Rice Chips.
 Lundberg, which makes reliably gluten-free rice, also makes gluten-free chips from rice in seven different flavors, including sea salt, barbeque and even sesame and seaweed.
 The chips all are based on organic brown rice and rice flour; all contain organic corn, and some contain dairy ingredients.
-Lundberg chips are pretty widely available, especially in health food stores and in the natural food sections of supermarkets, but if you're having trouble finding them (or you want to buy in bulk), you might try this link:
+Lundberg chips are pretty widely available, especially in health food stores and in the natural food sections of supermarkets.

-Food Should Taste Good multigrain tortilla chips.
+• Food Should Taste Good multigrain tortilla chips.
 Food Should Taste Good, which is certified gluten-free by the Gluten-Free Certification Organization (GFCO), makes several different flavors of gluten-free multigrain chips in addition to its gluten-free potato chips and its gluten-free corn tortilla chips.
 Selections include multigrain, hemp, and white cheddar with flax and sesame seeds.
 Note that the multigrain chips contain oat fiber, which the company says is gluten-free.
-These chips aren't always carried by more mainstream supermarkets, so if you're having trouble finding them, try here:
+These chips aren't always carried by more mainstream supermarkets, but they've become more widely available in the past year or two.

-Way Better multigrain chips.
+• Way Better multigrain chips.
 Way Better's multigrain chip options include Sweeet Potato (with chia and quinoa), Multigrain (with corn, quinoa, brown rice, chia, radish and broccoli seeds), and Black Bean (with corn, black beans, flax seed and quinoa).
 Way Better is certified gluten-free by the GFCO, which means its products contain less than 10 parts per million of gluten.
-Like other gluten-free multigrain chips, they're not always available in stores, but you can find them online here:
+Like other gluten-free multigrain chips, they're not always available in stores, but you can buy them online.

-Late July Organic chips.
+• Late July Organic chips.
 Small organic and gluten-free manufacturer Late July makes several different multigrain chips, including Sea Salt, Dude Ranch, Sweet Potato and Mild Green Mojo.
 They're certified gluten-free by GFCO, meaning they contain less than 10 parts per million of gluten (since Late July also makes some gluten-containing products, always double-check to make sure what you're buying from the company is gluten-free).
-If you can't find Late July products locally, try here: